Thu 04 Dec 2025 04:48

 WHAT DOES MY CHILD NEED TO BRING WITH THEM FOR TRAINING/MATCHES?

 Firstly, they require a parent/guardian/carer to be present.
 We would recommend they have a healthy drink (water is perfectly suitable; avoid fizzy drinks or drinks with high sugar content).
-They should be dressed appropriately for the weather conditions, a change of clothing if weather is inclement and a small healthy snack for the end of the game is also advisable.
+As already mentioned, all players should be dressed appropriately for the weather conditions, a change of clothing if weather is inclement and a small healthy snack for the end of the game is also advisable.
+Diry kit is not allowed in the carpeted Champion Bar.

 WHAT AGE DO THEY START TACKLING?

 Children start tackling from the U9 age group when contact then becomes part of the game.
-Our coaches will have received the necessary training (usually the RFU’s UKCC Level 1) to ensure children’s contact skills are developed prior to them taking part in a fixture or festival where they will be required to tackle.
+Our coaches will have received the necessary training (usually the RFU’s Kid's First Contact course) to ensure children’s contact skills are developed prior to them taking part in a fixture or festival where they will be required to tackle.

 DOES MY CHILD NEED A MOUTH GUARD/GUM SHIELD?

 Mouth guards protect against dental and facial injuries.
 It is advisable that all children wear a mouth guard from the time they start playing even if it is Tag Rugby.
-Mouth guards are compulsory as soon as they start to tackle in the U9s.
+Mouth guards are compulsory at the club as soon as players start to tackle in the U9s.
 If they do not have a mouth guard with them from the U9s age group up they will not be allowed to play.
 A boil and bite or a dentist made mouth guard is acceptable, and the choice is down to the parent/guardian/carer.
-Boil and bite gum shields are available from the Basingstoke RFC Shop.
+Boil and bite gum shields are available from the Basingstoke RFC Shop for minimal cost.

 DOES MY CHILD NEED A SCRUM CAP/HEAD GUARD?